Here's why Trump's support among those in uniform matters

-President Donald Trump will walk into a meeting with country sheriffs and U.S. Army Special Forces personnel Tuesday buoyed by strong support among people in uniform.
+President Donald Trump will walk into meetings on Tuesdays with country sheriffs and young people training to serve in the U.S. Army Special Forces buoyed by strong support among people in uniform.

 On the campaign trail, policies such as his stance on strengthening borders and cracking down on undocumented immigrants struck a chord with many in law enforcement.
 This support in part reflected Hillary Clinton's unpopularity among men overall and among white men in particular.